lancsunise/stayathome/02_coding.md

 > return [0, 1].
 > ```

-This is another challenge for warming up yourself.
+This is another warm up challenge.
 Of course, there are many possible solutions to this exercise, but some solutions are better than others.
 One advice is to start with the simplest solution and then improve.
 Try not to look at the solution tab on \texttt{LeetCode} before you try really hard to come up with a solution yourself.

 An obvious solution to this exercise would be a brute force approach (using two loops).
 That would work, though ineffeciently on big arrays.
 More precisely, the brute force approach would cost us $O(n^2)$ in time complexity and $O(1)$ in space complexity.
 Apart from the brute force solution, \texttt{LeetCode} offers two more possible solutions.
 Both other solutions with time complexity of $O(n)$ and space complexity $O(n)$.
 Before you look at these, try to see how you would bring the time and space complexity down to $O(n)$.